Digital-Preservation-Coalition/toolkits/implement/reading-floppy-disks/index.md

 ---
+title: "A Guide To Imaging Obscure Floppy Disk Formats"
 abstract: |
     This guide is written for people getting started with imaging floppy disks within the digital preservation community, particularly smaller institutions or those with tight budgetary constraints.